Cellular IoT, Wi-Fi or Bluetooth® Wireless Technology?

-In remote health care settings, Wi-Fi and Bluetooth might not be enough to provide always-on connectivity for telehealth devices.
-As cellular IoT coverage becomes ubiquitous worldwide, OEMs consider it a viable alternative for connecting their medical IoT devices.
+In remote health care settings, Wi-Fi and Bluetooth wireless technology might not be enough to provide always-on connectivity for telehealth devices.
+As cellular IoT coverage becomes ubiquitous worldwide, OEMs consider it a viable alternative to connect their medical IoT devices.

-The Drawback of Using Wi-Fi and Bluetooth for Connected Health care
+The Shortcomings of Using Wi-Fi and Bluetooth Technology for Connected Health Care

-Bluetooth can reach a 100-meter outdoor range in optimal conditions (although the more recent Bluetooth 5, or BLE5, can deliver a more extended range with lower power consumption).
-Like Wi-Fi, though, Bluetooth connectivity depends on a local hub to establish and maintain connectivity — most commonly, pairing an end device with a smartphone.
+Bluetooth technology can reach a 100-meter outdoor range in optimal conditions.
+The recent Bluetooth Low Energy 5.0 technology can deliver a more extended range with lower power consumption.
+Like Wi-Fi, Bluetooth technology depends on a local hub to establish and maintain connectivity (e.g., pairing an end device with a smartphone).

 Why Use Cellular IoT Connectivity for Smart Health Care?

-Cellular connectivity offers advantages over Wi-Fi and Bluetooth in several key areas, including:
+Cellular connectivity offers advantages over Wi-Fi and Bluetooth wireless technology in several key areas, including:

 Better Data Access